-The flexible entry and additional submission portfolio is a way for students who have achieved close to the required ATAR (or equivalent) to gain entry into our programs.
+The portfolio submission is a way for students who have achieved close to the required ATAR (or equivalent) to gain entry into our programs.

 In conjunction with the HSC and other formal assessment systems, it assists the University of Sydney to identify students with the potential to excel in higher education in architecture or design computing.

-Students expecting to receive an ATAR of up to five points lower than or roughly around the ATAR are encouraged to apply through flexible entry or additional submissions.
+Students expecting to receive an ATAR of up to five points lower than or roughly around the ATAR are encouraged to apply by submitting their portfolio.